kiankaas/personal-soccer-stats-analysis/README.md

      - 17 games (**61%**) resulted in **0** Goal Contributions.
      - 5 games (**18%**) resulted in **1** Goal Contribution.
      - 6 games (**21%**) resulted in **2+** Goal Contributions.
-- Cloudy weather led to the most extreme fluctuations in performance.
+- **Cloudy weather led to the most extreme fluctuations in performance**.
 While a small number of games (21%) resulted in high contributions (2+ G/A), the overwhelming majority (61%) ended with no goal contributions at all.
 This pattern suggests that Cloudy conditions were the most inconsistent and difficult to perform in.
-- **Drought**: During my first year at the club, I recorded a 9-game stretch without a goal contribution in cloudy conditions.
+- **Drought**: During my first year at the club, I recorded a 9-game stretch without a goal contribution in Cloudy conditions.
 - **Team impact**: Throughout this 9-game stretch, my team averaged 2.0 Goals Forward per game, which is slightly below the overall 2.5 Goals Foward per game in Cloudy conditions.
      - While this may have played a role, it doesn't fully explain my lack of goal contributions in cloudy conditions.